modernish/modernish/README.md

 `let "x=5"` and `if let "x==5"; then`... are supported (note single = for assignment, double == for comparison).

-`isint`: test if a given argument is a decimal, octal or hexadecimcal integer number in valid POSIX shell syntax, ignoring leading (but not trailing) spaces and tabs.
+`isint`: test if a given argument is a decimal, octal or hexadecimal integer number in valid POSIX shell syntax, ignoring leading (but not trailing) spaces and tabs.